Dorset-Council-UK/FloodOnlineReportingTool.HelpDocumentation/README.md

 The guide is intended for administrators of FORT.

-This guide is deployed at ADD LINK HERE
+This guide is deployed at https://dorset-council-uk.github.io/FloodOnlineReportingTool.HelpDocumentation/

 ## Making changes to the guide